Gabriellageti/Sistema-Lojista/README.md

 Simply open [Lovable](https://lovable.dev/projects/95e50825-ca6c-4075-bca6-a23f19635c03) and click on Share -> Publish.

+## Supabase disabled

+The Supabase client has been intentionally disabled in this fork to avoid any external connections and prevent accidental impact on the original Help Smart environment.
+All calls to the client return explicit errors indicating that Supabase is unavailable.

 ## Can I connect a custom domain to my Lovable project?

 Yes, you can!